gcswales/6502-CRAB-APPLE/README.md

 ## Introduction

-The Crab Apple I is a very simple and minimalist computer, as such is ideal for the first-time builder wanting to build their own retro-computer.
+The Crab Apple is a very simple and minimalist computer, as such is ideal for the first-time builder wanting to build their own retro-computer.

 Just to clarify; the system will run most software for the Apple I computer but, due to the minimalist nature of the design, it is NOT hardware compatible with the Apple I.

-Ultimately the Crab Apple I is minimum complexity, minimum cost and maximum fun!
+Ultimately the Crab Apple is minimum complexity, minimum cost and maximum fun!

 ## Minimal

-The Crab Apple I is not emulated and does not use an FPGA; the architecture is fairly standard with the exception of an 8-bit microcontroller which will be explained later.
+The Crab Apple is not emulated and does not use an FPGA; the architecture is fairly standard with the exception of an 8-bit microcontroller which will be explained later.

 ## Memory

-At the heart of the Crab Apple I is a 65C02 microprocessor.
+At the heart of the Crab Apple is a 65C02 microprocessor.
 This is the modern version of the classic 6502 device which has a wider operating frequency (you’ll see why later) and still readily available.

 The system has 32k of RAM in the form of a 28-pin static RAM chip.
 It has a 28-pin 8k of ROM chip; this is an EEPROM rather than the older (and considerably more expensive) EPROMs.